Yatiraj/design-patterns-using-typescript/src/1_StrategyPattern/Readme.md

 * Creating systems using composition gives you a lot more flexibility.
 Not only does it let you encapsulate a family of algorithms into their own set of classes, but it also lets you change behavior at runtime

 ### code details
-* Duck.ts -> Parent class, having implementation for common behaviours, abstract methods for uncommon behaviours, compositions that can choose behaviour at runtime
+* Duckk.ts -> Parent class, having implementation for common behaviours, abstract methods for uncommon behaviours, compositions that can choose behaviour at runtime
 * fly directory-> interface for Fly behaviour and its implementations
 * quack directory-> interface for Quack behaviour and its implementations